fuzzymannerz/lighttpd-Link/README.md

 # How To Install
 1. [Download the archive](https://github.com/fuzzymannerz/lighttpd-Link/archive/master.zip) and extract it somewhere.
-2. Upload everything inside the "*Upload*" folder to the steam link's filesystem root.
+2. Upload everything inside the "*Upload*" folder to the steam link's filesystem root via SSH.
+(Mounted or WinSCP etc...)

-**Note: Easy install script via SSH is a WIP.**

 ----